joepv/joepv.github.io/wakeup.md

 ## TL;DR

 * Set wake-up schedule in the Philips Hue app.
-* Home Center LUA scene reads schedules.
+* Home Center LUA scene reads schedules with the keyword _wake_ in it.
 * If schedule is today and motion detected after scheduled time, run wake-up routine.

 ## How I implemented it